 On retirement from football, Lindley turned his full attention to his law practice, having been called to the Bar in 1889.
 He also lectured in law at University College Nottingham and served as a County Court Judge on the Midland Circuit.

-Tinsley Lindley died in Nottingham on 31 March 1940 aged 74.
+Tinsley Lindley died in The Park, Nottingham on 31 March 1940 aged 74.
 After a fundraising campaign by a Nottingham Forest supporter, a permanent memorial was unveiled in March 2014 on Lindley's grave in the Wilford Hill Cemetery to commemorate a remarkable Corinthian gentleman.